ZeekHuge/zeekhuge.github.io/content/about.md

 <font size="5"><u>Whats 'ZeekHuge':</u></font><p>
-<font size="4"><p>Yeah, most of you might be thinking that my alias 'ZeekHuge' is a meaningless word, and believe me, it really IS meaningless.
+<font size="4"><p>Yeah, most of you might be thinking that my alias 'ZeekHuge' is a meaningless word, and believe me, it really is meaningless.
 I was in my 7th-8th Std. and use to watch "The Suite Life of Zack & Cody" and one day an idea popped up in my mind = "Hey !
 'Zeek' is such a good name and I can keep it as my secret name !"
 And then, even I don't know how that *'Huge'* thing got attached with it... but anyway .. it looks cool !
 Isn't it ? </p>
 </font><br>

 <font size="5"><u>Whats the VIM thingy ?:</u></font><p>